muggy8/sword-legend/birth and rebirth/roland.md

 After he was done, he sat back down.

-Lily was already eating her portion by the time Johan sat down.
+Lucy was already eating her portion by the time Johan sat down.

 "So what brings you here to our humble estate today, sir Roland" Maria asked once Johan had sat down.